kokossas/spotipi-eink/README.md

 cd ~
 . spotipi/spotipi-eink/spotipienv/bin/activate
 ```
 Additionally you need to export the following 3 environment variables on you shell that the spotipy library is working.
+You can fnd the values for them in then file `/etc/systemd/system/spotipi-eink-display.service.d/spotipi-eink-display_env.conf`
 ```
 export SPOTIPY_CLIENT_ID=''
 export SPOTIPY_CLIENT_SECRET=''